 If you love heroes that come in all shapes and sizes, follow along with Nathaniel as he learns that being a hero means so much more than simply being the biggest and baddest Mage of Merigor.
 As always, if you’d like to receive updates on upcoming book releases and would like to receive the first book in the Alex Wolfe mystery series completely free of charge, please join me by signing up for my Newsletter

 Thank you for visiting with me as I'm touring with one of my Alex Wolfe Mysteries, Credo's Hope.
 I'm traveling across the country as I write this, meeting wonderful people and enjoying the many different cultures and personalities found in each of the charming regions...read more

 This Police Pet Peeve comes by way of a homicide detective.
 "Why doesn't anyone ever show a detective buried in paperwork?"
 Sure a detective gets to go to crime scenes.
 But what about the hours and hours it takes to bag and tag the evidence?
 And every single type of...read more

 As a retired cop, and as a writer, especially as a mystery writer, I’ve been privileged to be able to see the lives of some of my characters from both sides of the fence.
 One fun question I get to play with while I’m populating my stories is whether my fiction...read more

 I recently received this one from a friend of mine who is a retired marine.
 He also did a stint in law enforcement in his “civilian life”.
 “Hey, about what TV cops do wrong, how about the way the main guy on (TV show omitted, but you can probably guess) hunches over...read more

 Owning a business is hard work, and like it or not, being an author is a business.
-For the most part, an author is responsible for writing a book (hopefully a fantastic book), getting the book to an editor, working the edits once they return, publishing the book and...read more
+For the most part, an author is responsible for writing a book (hopefully a fantastic book), getting the book to an editor, working the edits once they return, publishing...read more